IndigoNakamoto/Litecoin-Knowledge-Hub/docs/RED_TEAM_ASSESSMENT_REPORT.md

 - Attack surface expansion
 - Testing tools exposed to attackers

-**Recommendation:**

-1. Remove or protect test endpoints with authentication
+**Resolution Status:**

+1. ✅ **Test endpoint secured** - `/api/v1/sync/test-webhook` is disabled in production (returns 404)
+   - Endpoint checks `NODE_ENV=production` and returns 404 if true
+   - In development, requires webhook authentication if `WEBHOOK_SECRET` is configured
+   - Proper logging of unauthorized access attempts

+**Remaining Recommendations:**

+1. Audit codebase for remaining debug print statements and replace with proper logging
-2. Gate debug endpoints behind feature flags
+2. Remove or gate any remaining debug endpoints behind feature flags
-3. Replace all `print()` with proper logging
-4. Remove console.log statements or use production logger
+3. Review frontend code for console.log statements and use production logger
+4. Consider removing test endpoints entirely if not needed for development

 ---